Want to buy a house before selling your current one, but not sure how? Learn all about a subject to sale offer…

-Maybe you’re ready to upgrade to a bigger, better home than you’re in now, but due to tight finances you need to sell your current house before you can afford to buy it.
+Maybe you’re ready to upgrade to a bigger, better home than you’re in now, but due to tight finances you need to sell your current house before you can afford to buy a new one.

-The good news is, there is a way for you to buy a house before selling yours, called a subject to sale or ‘subject sale’ offer.
+The good news is, there is a way for you to buy a house before selling yours.
+It’s called a subject to sale or ‘subject sale’ offer.

 Subject to sale contracts do need more careful attention to detail, but they often succeed and proceed smoothly to settlement.

 A subject to sale offer is a condition that allows you to put an offer in on a home you want to buy (either to upgrade, or downsize), and it will only proceed subject to the sale of your current house.

 When are subject to sale offers beneficial for buyers?